modir/using-laminas-framework-book/version2/docs/doctrine_intro.md

   * and others.

-I> Doctrine provides support only to the Document Store subset of the NoSQL database systems.
+> Doctrine provides support only to the Document Store subset of the NoSQL database systems.
 Column store and key-value store database systems typically have very specific field of applications, and not covered by Doctrine.